anoopsarkar/nlp-class/hw0.md

     git config --global core.editor nano         # or set it to your favourite editor git config --global push.default current
     cd $HOME
-    git clone git@csil-git1.cs.surrey.sfu.ca:USER/nlpclass-{{ site.semcode }}-g-GROUP.git
+    git clone git@csil-git1.cs.surrey.sfu.ca:GROUPUSER/nlpclass-{{ site.semcode }}-g-GROUP.git

-where `USER` is your SFU username and `GROUP` is the name of the group you have already setup on [Coursys]({{ site.coursys }}).
+where `USER` is your SFU username, `GROUPUSER` is the SFU username of the person who created the group repository and `GROUP` is the name of the group you have already setup on [Coursys]({{ site.coursys }}).
 If you skipped any of the above steps in setting up your GitLab repo this command will not work.
 The system might prompt you for a